 With this pandemic, work has been a little crazier than usual.
 We get lots more last-minute tasks from clients than normal because they’re trying to keep up with this changing world.
 My workdays feel long and draining.
 It probably doesn’t help that I’m in my third trimester of pregnancy and my energy is tapped out quicker than usual.

-Basically, all my mind has time for is work and family.
+All my mind has time for is work and family.
 Again, I’m super grateful for it and I’m happy about it.
 I love my job and my family.
 But when the free moments come, I take every opportunity to just relax.

 It would be easy for me to feel guilty about letting my story’s progress slide.
 Surprisingly, I haven’t felt bad about it.
 For any writer or creator, forcing yourself to be creative usually doesn’t turn out well.
 I could sit down and try to write, but if my mind isn’t there, it will make me feel frustrated and guilty.